Univalence and completeness of Segal objects: Introduction

 \section{Introduction}

 Complete Segal spaces as models for $(\infty,1)$-category theory were introduced by Charles Rezk in \cite{rezk}.
 Segal spaces in general can be thought of as homotopy-coherent compositional structures enriched in the homotopy theory of spaces.
-By definition, they are simplicial spaces $X\colon\Delta^{op}\rightarrow\mathbf{S}$ equipped with a higher categorical composition operation
+By definition, they are simplicial spaces $X\colon\Delta^{op}\rightarrow\mathbf{S}$ equipped with a contractible space of composition operations

 where $X_0$ is to be thought of as the space of objects, $X_1$ as the space of arrows and the higher $X_n$ as the spaces of higher compositions.
-Additionally, every such Segal space comes naturally equipped with the $\infty$-groupoidal structure inherent to its space $X_0$ of objects.
-A Segal space $X$ is said to be complete if the vertical $\infty$-groupoidal structure of $X_0$ is canonically determined by the horizontal higher compositional structure of $X$.
-In more detail, this means that the object $X^{\simeq}$ of horizontal invertible arrows in $X$ is a path object for $X_0$.
+A Segal space $X$ is said to be complete if the homotopical structure on $X_0$ induced by the internally invertible arrows in $X$, and the canonical homotopical structure on $X_0$ induced by the ambient homotopy theory of $\mathbf{S}$, coincide.
+In more detail, this means that a suitably defined object $X^{\simeq}$ of internal equivalences in $X$ is a path-object for $X_0$.

-Completeness is a property of Segal spaces $X$ necessary and sufficient to ensure that such $X$ indeed model $(\infty,1)$-categories -- instead modelling a version of $\infty$-double categories with a groupoidal dimension.
 Rezk has constructed two model structures S and CS on the category $\mathbf{S}^{\Delta^{op}}$ of simplicial spaces whose fibrant objects are exactly the Segal spaces and complete Segal spaces, respectively.
-And indeed, Joyal and Tierney have shown in \cite{jtqcatvsss} that the model category $(\mathbf{S}^{\Delta^{op}},\mathrm{CS})$ is Quillen equivalent to the Joyal model structure $(\mathbf{S},\mathrm{QCat})$ for quasi-categories in a canonical way.
-Rezk's result and Joyal and Tierney's result are arguably the two most fundamental results about complete Segal spaces.
-We hence will use them as benchmarks for the definition of complete Segal objects in general model categories.
+Joyal and Tierney have shown in \cite{jtqcatvsss} that the model category $(\mathbf{S}^{\Delta^{op}},\mathrm{CS})$ is Quillen equivalent to the Joyal model structure $(\mathbf{S},\mathrm{QCat})$ for quasi-categories in a canonical way.
+Joyal and Tierney's construction of the Quillen equivalence to $(\mathbf{S},\mathrm{QCat})$ has been generalized to ``theories of $(\infty,1)$-categories'' by To\"{e}n in \cite{toeninftycats}.
+All these model categorical results about complete Segal spaces rely on a specific technical definition of completeness via choice of a suitably defined object of internal equivalences as mentioned in the paragraph above.
+This is the definition we will use to define complete Segal objects in general model categories.